 Yes, it requires some sacrifice, but it is so very worth it.
 Bob Goff, in his book Love Does, says, “But the kind of love that God created and demonstrated is a costly one because it involves sacrifice and presence.
 It’s a love that operates more like a sign language than being spoken outright.”
 Nothing is more loving than the gift of your time.

 I do not take this lightly.
 Knowing that these young hearts trust me makes me dive further into the Bible.
 I have nothing to offer them if my tank is empty or if I am not rooted in the truths of God.
 My words could potentially change the course of their lives and that is something that I take very seriously.
 You better believe I pray before each interaction.

 I am so much better for having these girls in my life.
 It is not one sided.
 I am so very blessed by them every time I see them.
 They help me see the world differently and my ability to love has increased because of them.
-So when people ask me why I hang out with teenagers, my normal answer is, “Why don’t you?”
+So when people ask me why I hang out with teenagers (now young adults), my normal answer is, “Why don’t you?”